 Examples of eliminating energy use through better design:

-- The U.S. Food and Drug Administration licensed Amgen’s pioneering next-generation biomanufacturing plant in Singapore for commercial production of biologic drug substance in 2017.
-Compared with the manufacture of the same amount of product in a traditional facility, the plant has so far demonstrated annualized reductions of approximately 268,000 gigajoules of energy, 8,800 metric tons of carbon and 82,000 cubic meters of water.
+- Major international regulatory agencies, including the U.S. Food and Drug Administration, licensed Amgen’s pioneering next-generation biomanufacturing plant in Singapore for commercial production of biologic drug substance in 2017.
+Compared with the manufacture of the same amount of product in a traditional facility, the plant has so far demonstrated reductions of approximately 626,000 gigajoules1, 22,000 metric tons of carbon and 190,000 cubic meters of water.

 - In recent years, we have expanded the use of isolator technology in drug product manufacturing, which creates an airtight barrier around a process eliminating the need for large conventional clean rooms.
 This technology provides substantial energy savings, as much as 60 percent over a conventional clean room, and helped us to attain LEED (Leadership in Energy and Environmental Design) Certification for a building in Puerto Rico.

 2. Increasing Energy Efficiency of Products, Processes, Facilities, and Transportation

 Amgen’s energy management and efficiency improvement program has steadily matured over the years as we incorporate industry best practices and share successful projects across our network of international locations.
 We use ENERGY STAR® Portfolio Manager® at selected Amgen sites in the United States and Canada.
 Over the years, Amgen has participated in ENERGY STAR Industrial Partner and Focus meetings.
 We were a featured presenter at the 2017 ENERGY STAR Industrial Partner meeting with a talk about our Smart and Integrated Facility Utility Monitoring Program.
 Our site in Dun Laoghaire, Ireland, achieved the International Energy Management System Standard ISO 50001 Certification in 2015 for electrical, natural gas, and water consumption.